rajat2502/Chainconnect/README.md

 - **ethers.js**: For taking care of transactions and fetching the token balances
 - **ESLint**: For linting the code
 - **Vercel**: For hosting the application

+## Improvements possible:

+- Currently the transaction history functionality shows transactions made from the application itself, and not the transactions that were made independently.
+Ideally we should be using APIs in order to fetch the transaction history.
+- I have [implemented](https://github.com/rajat2502/Chainconnect/blob/main/src/api/index.ts#L17) the Coingecko API in order to fetch the different tokens available on the chain, but I wasn't sure where to show them, so haven't added the UI layer for it.